 16S rRNA Gene Sequencing.
 DNA was extracted from approximately 50 mg of fecal material from each subject using the PowerSoil-htp 96 Well Soil DNA isolation kit (MO BIO Laboratories) and an epMotion 5075 automated pipetting system (Eppendorf).
 The V4 region of the bacterial 16S rRNA gene was amplified using custom barcoded primers and sequenced as described previously using an Illumina MiSeq sequencer [21].
 The 490 samples were divided into three sequencing runs to increase the per sample sequencing depth.
 Although the same percentage of samples from the three groups were represented on each sequencing run, samples were randomly assigned to the sequencing runs to avoid confounding our analysis based on diagnosis or demographics.

 Sequence Curation.
 The 16S rRNA gene sequences were curated using the mothur software package, as described previously [21].
 Briefly, paired-end reads were merged into contigs, screened for quality, aligned to SILVA 16S rRNA sequence database, and screened for chimeras.
 Sequences were classified using a naive Bayesian classifier trained against a 16S rRNA gene training set provided by the Ribosomal Database Project (RDP) [22].
 Curated sequences were clustered into operational taxonomic units (OTUs) using a 97% similarity cutoff with the average neighbor clustering algorithm.
 Species-level classifications for OTUs of interest were determined by blasting the predominant sequences within each OTU to the NCBI 16S rRNA database.
 The putative species was only reported for OTUs with greater than 99% sequence identity to a single species in the database; otherwise the consensus RDP classification was used.
-The number of sequences in each sample was rarefied to 10,000 per sample to minimize the effects of uneven sampling.
+The number of sequences in each sample was rarefied or subsampled to 10,000 per sample to minimize the effects of uneven sampling.

 Statistical Methods.
 All statistical analyses were performed using R (v.3.2.0).
 Random Forest models were generated using the AUCRF package [23].
 The AUC of ROC curves were compared using the method described by DeLong et al. [24].
 The optimal cutoff for the MMT was determined using Youden's J statistic as implemented in the pROC package in R [25].
 The sensitivities of FIT and the MMT were compared using McNemar's Chi-squared test.
 To control for diagnosis while testing the effects of sex on the microbiome we used PERMANOVA as implemented in the adonis function in the vegan R package [26].